LinguaPhylo/linguaPhylo.github.io/setup.md

 This is to cooperate with any relative paths inside the LPhy script, such as `readNexus(file="data/RSV2.nex", ...);`,
-It is comparatively easy to organise all the LPhy scripts in a folder (e.g. tutorials/) and their required alignments (e.g. RSV2.nex) in the subfolder `data` under the folder.
+It is comparatively easy to organise all the LPhy scripts in a folder (e.g. tutorials/) and their required alignments (e.g. RSV2.nex) in the subfolder `data` under the folder. -->

-If you are new to LPhy, we recommend you to read this [introduction](https://linguaphylo.github.io/about/), before you continue on any tutorials.
+If you are new to LPhy, we recommend reading this
+[introduction](https://linguaphylo.github.io/about/),
+before you try the tutorials.

 ## LPhyBEAST installation

-[LPhyBEAST](https://github.com/LinguaPhylo/LPhyBeast/releases) depends on BEAST 2.6.6 or higher, and is installable as the `lphybeast` [BEAST 2 package](https://www.beast2.org/managing-packages/).
+[LPhyBEAST](https://github.com/LinguaPhylo/LPhyBeast/releases) requires BEAST 2.6.6 or higher,
+and is installable as a [BEAST 2 package](https://www.beast2.org/managing-packages/) called lphybeast.

-To install LPhyBEAST first start `Package Manager` by opening `BEAUti`, and from the menu select `File` => `Manage Packages`.
+1. To install LPhyBEAST first start `Package Manager` by opening `BEAUti`, and from the menu select `File` => `Manage Packages`.

-Click on `Package repositories` to open the "BEAST 2 Package Repository Manager".
+2. Click on `Package repositories` to open the "BEAST 2 Package Repository Manager".
-Click the `Add URL` button, add the URL "https://raw.githubusercontent.com/CompEvol/CBAN/master/packages-extra.xml", then click `OK`.
+3. Click the `Add URL` button, add the URL "https://raw.githubusercontent.com/CompEvol/CBAN/master/packages-extra.xml", and click `OK`.

 The packages-extra URL should now appear as shown below
 <figure class="image">